 1 2 3 4 5 6 7

-For more options, refer to our tips in the embedding documentation.
+For more info on centering your video, refer to our tips in the embedding documentation.

-The best way to use Video SEO, Wistia embeds, and WordPress together is by installing the awesome Yoast plugin.
-Joost, the one-man wrecking crew behind Yoast, has put together a really valuable and easy-to-use workflow that also includes Wistia support (awesome!!).
+The simplest way to help search engines find and index the Wistia videos on your WordPress.org site is to use the SEO embed code type and the awesome Yoast plugin.
+Joost, the one-man wrecking crew behind Yoast, has put together a really valuable and easy-to-use workflow that also includes Wistia support (awesome!).
+When you're using Yoast, you do not need to create a video sitemap in Wistia – Yoast does that for you.